genesis-one-seven/xahl-node/README.md

 which changes working directory into your "home" directory of the user you are in.

+now this block, installs "git", clones this repo, cd changes the working directory, and chmod enables script to be run.

         apt install git
         git clone https://github.com/gadget78/xahl-node
         cd xahl-node